smoab/docstrange/README.md

 result.extract_text() -> str                      # Plain text
 ```

+---

-## 🤖 MCP Server for Claude Desktop (Local Development)
+## **🤖 MCP Server for Claude Desktop (Local Development)**

-The docstrange repository includes an optional MCP (Model Context Protocol) server for local development that enables intelligent document processing in Claude Desktop with token-aware navigation.
+The DocStrange repository includes an optional MCP (Model Context Protocol) server for local development that enables intelligent document processing in Claude Desktop with token-aware navigation.

-> **Note**: The MCP server is designed for local development and is **not included** in the PyPI package.
+> Note: The MCP server is designed for local development and is **not included** in the PyPI package.
 Clone the repository to use it locally.

-### Features
+**Features**

 - **Smart Token Counting**: Automatically counts tokens and recommends processing strategy
 - **Hierarchical Navigation**: Navigate documents by structure when they exceed context limits
 - **Intelligent Chunking**: Automatically splits large documents into token-limited chunks
 - **Advanced Search**: Search within documents and get contextual results

-### Local Setup
+**Local Setup**

 1. Clone the repository:

 ```bash
 git clone https://github.com/nanonets/docstrange.git
 cd docstrange
 ```

 2. Install in development mode:

 ```bash
 pip install -e ".[dev]"
 ```

 3. Add to your Claude Desktop config (`~/Library/Application Support/Claude/claude_desktop_config.json`):

 ```json
 {
   "mcpServers": {